Esri/arcgis-maps-sdk-unity-samples/README.md

 7. In the hierarchy select the `SampleSwitcher` Game Object and then in the inspector set your [API key](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/).
 For the detailed steps to create an API key, see [Create and manage an API key tutorials](https://developers.arcgis.com/documentation/security-and-authentication/api-key-authentication/tutorials/create-an-api-key/) in the _Security and authentication guide_.
 If you don't have the API keys page in your dashboard, upgrade your account to an [ArcGIS Location Platform account](https://location.arcgis.com/sign-up/).

 8. (Optional) If you want to be able to open the `.cs` files in this project and have IntelliSense recognize variable correctly, in Unity navigate to `Edit -> Preferences -> External Tools -> Generate .csproj files for 'local tarball`

+### Setting Up the XR Sample Project
+Once you are ready, please open the XR Sample Project.
+Once open you will need to add the ArcGIS Maps SDK for Unity Plugin.
+You may do so through the Unity Asset Store, or from the ArcGIS Developer hub.
+In addition to the Maps SDK, you will also need to import the ArcGIS Maps SDK Samples.
+This can be found within the package manager under the ArcGIS Maps SDK Package.
+You will also need to import the samples for the XR Hands Package and the Samples called 'Starter Assets', 'HandsViewer', and 'XR Hands Demo' from the XR Interaction Toolkit Package.

 ## Requirements